 malpractice, malfeasance, misselling, fraud, scams, and scandals.

 In short, far too many people are being harmed in far too many ways.

 That is where we come in.
 We are not financial market participants.
 This way, we eliminate conflicted interests and guarantee impartiality when acting on your behalf.

 We believe there should be a wall between advice and products.
 That is why we do not carry out financial market activities.
 We do not give you products.
 We do not give you financial market

-Our protection work includes The Fraud Team, which helps consumers most vulnerable to investment fraud and victims of investment fraud.
-It provides tools to help investors actively check investments they have been offered
+Our protection work includes helping consumers vulnerable to investment fraud and victims of investment fraud.
+We provide tools to help investors actively check investments they have been offered

 out of the blue.
-We also encourage consumers to report to us when they see potential harm or bad conduct.
+We also encourage consumers to report to us when they see potential harm or immoral conduct.